 - Seo and Page Load Speed Go Hand-In-Hand.

-So, How to Do SEO for Ecommerce Product Page?
+How to Execute Ecommerce Product SEO?

 But, one thing that remains is the Architecture.
 You need to ensure that your website is created under a structure.
 This optimizes the store for user experience.
 By creating categories and sub-categories, you are telling both the user and the search engine about the pathways on which your store has been created.